Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 While watching the wave action we spotted our third whale of the trip!

-After this the trail gradually descended down a series of geological steps – while relatively easy to navigate the slow decent over stones and boulders made for a tiring period.
+After this, the trail gradually descended down a series of geological steps – while relatively easy to navigate the slow descent over stones and boulders made for a tiring period.
 This was followed by an equally tiring climb up to Hartes Point Ridge, but the views from the top were fantastic!

 At one point we met a friendly couple on the beach watching the birds and enjoying each other's company who had lots of advice about great rock formations and the beauty of the Spout, a natural jet of water we were heading towards.
 When we asked them how far the Spout was, their answer was 2 - 2.5 hours.
 Every time we've asked anyone how far something is on this trail, that always seems to be their answer: 2-2.5 hours.
 This does not necessarily reflect our reality, but I'm sure it is always well meant.